dreamind/ix/project/phase3/phase3-3.md

 - [Group declaration of academic honesty](assets/declaration-of-academic-honesty.pdf).

 It is a good idea to test your ZIP file before you submit.
-You can do this by uploading the ZIP file to a new folder in the IVLE space of one of your group members.
 It is your responsibility as a group to make sure that all relevant files are included in your submission, and submit your work correctly.
 Technical problems in the submission will NOT be accepted as an excuse for late submission.

 Presentation
 ------------